Last Updated on February 1, 2021.

 Spoiler: Positive Parenting actually works with your spouse or partner too!
 These tools don’t just work on kids.
 They can be utilized to improve adult relationships as well.
 After you’ve spent some time putting these principles into practice at home, you’ll probably start using them with everyone you interact with!

 Where do I start with Positive Parenting?

 So you’ve decided Positive Parenting might be for you.
 Where do you start?
-How do you make it work for you?
+How do you develop positive parenting skills?
 Positive Parenting is a life-style.
 It’s not a quick fix.
-It’s a set of tools that you have to develop over time.
-Here are 11 tools I’d recommend to start.
+It’s a set of tools that you have to hone over time.
+Here are 11 positive parenting techniques I’d recommend to start.

 Make 1-on-1 Time a Priority

 When starting out on your Positive Parenting journey, the very first thing you should do find time each and every day to spend focused one-on-one time with each of your kids.
 You can call this “Mommy and Me Time” or “Special Time”, or whatever label makes sense for your family.
 The important thing is to label this time so your kids understand that they are going to get your full, undivided attention for a specified amount of time each and every day.
 It should be at least 10 minutes per day, and you should do an activity your child chooses.

 Start small.
 Find just 10 minutes each day (per kid), and really focus on engaging with them.
 It won’t take long for you to see the impact of this very small time investment.
 Your kids will behave better and they will contribute more when they feel a consistent sense of belonging.